 Name Board Position Appointed or Elected

-Majda Hodzic Dental Program Administrator Elected
+Majda Hodzic *Treasurer Dental Program Administrator Elected

-Prasida Khanal Dental Director, MDH Appointed
+Prasida Khanal *Secretary Dental Director, MDH Appointed

 Jessie Ludden Collaborative Dental Hygienist Elected

-Jane Neubauer Community Advocate Elected
+Jane Neubauer *Vice Chair Community Advocate Elected

-Mohammed Selim Public Health Elected
+Mohammed Selim *Board Chair Healthcare Consultant Elected

 Dr. Erin Westfall Physician Elected